For reprint permissions please email us the name of the requested post/article along with the publication name.

 A davenport in the Sebek cottage at the Dave Ware Apartments on Main Street was removed for further study of possible blood stains by Sheriff Findley and has not yet been returned, according to Mrs. Ware.
 She says to her knowledge the cottage is still under jurisdiction of the sheriff’s office, and no one has moved into or out of it.

-Mrs. Sebek and newborn son, Patrick, stay with friends in Hamburg until the cottage can be released to Mrs. Sebek.
+Mrs. Sebek and newborn son, Patrick, stay with friends in Hamburg while waiting for officials to release the cottage to Mrs. Sebek.

-Gary Sebek’s parents, Mrs. and Mrs. Charles Sebek, along with Gary Sebek’s wife, Shirley Sebek (with whom Sebek already had a daughter, Lisa Ann), tell the press they do not think Gary “just went off somewhere.”
+Gary Sebek’s parents, Mr. and Mrs. Charles Sebek, along with Gary’s wife Shirley, tell the press they do not think Gary “just went off somewhere.”

 The Hamburg Reporter publishes an article — “FBI Enters Search for Gary Sebek” — stating the 20-year-old son of Mr. and Mrs. Charles Sebek is now being investigated by the FBI for failure to answer a draft board summons.
 Inquiries were made by the Bureau at Rock Port, where Sebek was registered for the draft.